emirhanboge/ML-PaperImplementations/README.md

 # AlexNet-Paper-Implementation
-Implementation of the "ImageNet Classification with Deep Convolutional Neural Networks" Paper.
+Implementation of the "ImageNet Classification with Deep Convolutional Neural Networks" paper.